Affiliate links on Android Authority may earn us a commission. Learn more.

 Amazon Fire tablet problems and how to fix them

 The Kindle Fire range, now known as Amazon Fire, has been quite the success story in the world of Android tablets.
 Since the original Kindle Fire made its debut, Amazon’s devices have seen numerous upgrades, with the HD coming in various sizes and offering content for different audiences.
-Of course, even the most popular products out there have some problems, gathered some of the most common problems with the Amazon Fire HD, and offer potential solutions to fix them!
+While many of these are still some of the best budget Android tablets around, even the most popular products out there have some problems.
+We gathered some of the most common problems with the Amazon Fire tablets, and offer potential solutions to fix them!

 QUICK ANSWER